c910335/ptt-chrome-auto-login/README.md

 # PTT Chrome Auto Login

-A Chrome extension automating the login process for PTT
+A Chrome extension automating the login process for [PTT](https://term.ptt.cc).

 PTT Chrome Auto Login stores your passwords via the [Credential Management API](https://developer.mozilla.org/en-US/docs/Web/API/Credential_Management_API), and you can manage all your passwords in [chrome://settings/passwords](chrome://settings/passwords).